-- social

-- housing support
+- social - housing support families

-- families

-We assess these applications to monitor levels of demand to access our housing stock.
-This information is used to inform our local housing strategy and general housing needs assessment.
-Applicants in the Move UK categories receive no points; the other groups receive points as detailed below.
+The Council assesses these applications to monitor levels of demand to access its housing stock.
+This information is used to inform the local housing strategy and general housing needs assessment.
+Applicants in the Homeswapper category receive no points; the other groups receive points as detailed below.